banisterious/obsidian-oneirometrics/docs/LOGGING.md

 - Error logs include full stack traces for debugging

 ## Debug Log File
-The plugin maintains a debug log file at `oom-debug-log.txt` in the vault root.
+The plugin maintains a debug log file at `logs/oom-debug-log.txt` in the vault root.
 This file is used for:
 - Capturing detailed logs during development and testing
 - Troubleshooting issues reported by users
 - Monitoring performance and behavior in production